maicol07/flarum-sso-php-plugin/README.md

 ## Installation
 See [here](#wordpress) for Wordpress instructions

-You have two ways to install this plugin:
+I'd recommend to use composer [(?)](https://github.com/delight-im/Knowledge/blob/master/Composer%20(PHP).md) to install the plugin.
-- **Recommended!** Using composer.
 Execute this command to install this with composer.
 You need to have [composer](https://getcomposer.org) installed.
 ```
 composer require maicol07/flarum-sso-plugin
 ```
-- Downloading this package from [releases](https://github.com/maicol07/flarum-sso-plugin/releases) page and importing it in your project.
+You can also install this by downloading the entire package but then it would be difficult to maintain it.

 ## Configuration